Accidental Beginnings

 For the next decade, Jodrell Bank played a key role in the Space Race, tracking both Soviet and American space missions, receiving and sending transmissions and verifying success or failure.
 In 1966 the first images taken from the surface of the Moon, transmitted from the Soviet’s Luna 9 space probe, were received at Jodrell Bank.
 In 1969 Jodrell Bank tracked the Apollo 11 mission, following the descent of the Eagle Lander and listening in as the first humans walked on the Moon.
 Lovell was in the newspapers almost weekly, commenting on the new era of space exploration.

 But at the same time, Jodrell Bank had a much more secret role in the Cold War.
 The telescope was the only device in the UK that could detect long-range missile attack, so in the early 1960s, through the height of the Cold War, Jodrell was the UK’s early warning defence system.
-For 10 days during the Cuban Missile Crisis in 1962 the telescope permanently pointed to the East.
+During the Cuban Missile Crisis in 1962, RAF teams were ready to take control and point the telescope to the East.

 Pioneering science